3liz/lizmap-naturaliz-module/INSTALL.md

-psql -d $DBNAME -p $DBPORT -c "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA mascarine TO $DBUSER;" psql -d $DBNAME -p $DBPORT -c "GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA mascarine TO $DBUSER;" psql -d $DBNAME -p $DBPORT -c "GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA mascarine TO $DBUSER;" psql -d $DBNAME -p $DBPORT -c "ALTER ROLE $DBUSER SET search_path TO taxon,occtax,mascarine,sig,public;"
+psql -d $DBNAME -p $DBPORT -c "GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA mascarine TO $DBUSER;" psql -d $DBNAME -p $DBPORT -c "GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA mascarine TO $DBUSER;" psql -d $DBNAME -p $DBPORT -c "GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA mascarine TO $DBUSER;" psql -d $DBNAME -p $DBPORT -c "ALTER ROLE $DBUSER SET search_path TO taxon,occtax,gestion,mascarine,sig,public;"

 exit